September 12, 2022

 Can I Still Get My R22 Air Conditioner Maintained?

 Just as the industry standard for AC refrigerants has changed, the industry standard for air conditioners has changed as well.
-All new air conditioners that have been manufactured for use in a residential setting are R401A air conditioners.
+All new air conditioners available for your home are R401A air conditioners.
 This has been the case for more than 10 years.
-Throughout this time, HVAC training has gradually moved away from the maintenance, repair, and installation of R22 air conditioners and towards servicing R401A equipment.
-As such, the ability to work on an R22 air conditioner is becoming a highly specialized skill.

 Is It Possible to Put R401A In My R22 Air Conditioner?

-R401A and R22 are comparable in their effect.
-However, this is where their similarities stop.
-These two refrigerants have very different compositions.
 R22 operates at far lower pressure levels than R401A does.
 The air conditioners that use R22 are not built to handle the significantly higher pressure that R401A subjects cooling equipment to.

 Attempting to recharge your R22 AC system with R401A could prove both damaging and dangerous.
 With the related pressure increases, many air conditioner components would rupture or collapse.
 Sadly, the first to go would likely be the AC compressor.